Flotomate/product_docs/source/report-management/create-&-edit.rst

 Report Visibility
 ^^^^^^^^^^^^^^^^^

-Section-G (Figure 1) houses the visibility options.
+Section-G (:numref:`rf1`) houses the visibility options.
 There are two options to choose from:

 -  **Public**: The Report is visible to anyone having access to the